-You are living in USA on H4 visa.
-You sponsor your parent and sister (21 years) to apply for B1 visitor visa to visit you in USA.
+You are living in the USA on an H4 visa.
+You sponsor your parent and sister (21 years) to apply for a B1 visitor visa to visit you in the USA.

-Your parent’s B1 visa is approved but 214b blue slip is issued at US embassy in Delhi, to refuse your 21 year old sister’s B1 visa application.
+Your parent’s B1 visa is approved but a 214b blue slip is issued at the US embassy in Delhi, to refuse your 21-year-old sister’s B1 visa application.

 214B visa denial is NOT permanent.
-You can apply visa again if you think you have new evidence which can prove that you will return from USA.
+You can apply for a visa again if you think you have new evidence that can prove that you will return from the USA.

-You cannot appeal the refusal but can apply for a fresh visa application and paying visa fees again.
+You cannot appeal the refusal but can apply for a fresh visa application and pay visa fees again.

-You can re-apply for US visa even after getting 214B if you think your circumstances have changed and now you have some added proof that you will return from USA.
+You can re-apply for a US visa even after getting a 214B if you think your circumstances have changed and now you have some added proof that you will return from the USA.

-There is no time limit of 6 months to re-apply for visa again.
+There is no time limit of 6 months to re-apply for a visa again.

 If your B1 visitor application has been issued “214(b) refusal ineligible for b1 visa” form, then you can re-apply using these documents:

 You can show that you have a permanent well paying job in your home country.
-You should submit your payslips and employment letter as a proof of continuity of job.
+You should submit your payslips and employment letter as proof of the continuity of the job.

-You have good chances if you have been working for same company for more than 2 year at a stretch.
-Changing jobs frequently is not considered a good sign and brings a doubt in visa officer’s mind.
+You have good chances if you have been working for the same company for more than 2 years at a stretch.
+Changing jobs frequently is not considered a good sign and brings doubt to the visa officer’s mind.

-Submit the leave approval application on official company letter head for your travel period.
+Submit the leave approval application on the official company letterhead for your travel period.

 #2 Your home Ownership papers

-If you own a real estate in home country, then show your property ownership papers.
-Ownership of immovable property is considered a strong tie and gives signal that you will return.
+If you own real estate in your home country, then show your property ownership papers.
+Ownership of immovable property is considered a strong tie and gives the signal that you will return.

-Owning more than one property is a strong evidence of home ties.
+Owning more than one property is strong evidence of home ties.

 #3 Your relationship with family & friends

-If you are married and are travelling alone, you can show your marriage ties to show that you will indeed return after after your US trip.
+If you are married and are traveling alone, you can show your marriage ties to show that you will indeed return after your US trip.

-If you have kids and they are not travelling, you can show their birth certificate and school admission slips.
+If you have kids and they are not traveling, you can show them their birth certificates and school admission slips.

-This is pretty common in cases where parents travel to US and then apply for B2 visa extension after 6 months of stay.
-You should avoid filing B2 visitor visa extension using form i539 while you are in US.
+This is pretty common in cases where parents travel to the US and then apply for a B2 visa extension after 6 months of stay.
+You should avoid filing a B2 visitor visa extension using form i539 while you are in the US.

-The important point to understand is that US visa officer may consider your stay in US to help your son or daughter’s pregnancy help as a violation of your B2 visa terms.
+The important point to understand is that US visa officers may consider your stay in the US to help your son or daughter’s pregnancy help as a violation of your B2 visa terms.

-You are only allowed to visit US for tourism and not support your kids as a nanny for extended period of time.
+You are only allowed to visit the US for tourism and not support your kids as a nanny for an extended period of time.

-Legally, you are allowed to travel to US while pregnant, give birth and get birth US citizenship but it is a red flag for your B1/B2 visa renewal.
+Legally, you are allowed to travel to the US while pregnant, give birth, and get birth US citizenship but it is a red flag for your B1/B2 visa renewal.

-You would need a letter from doctor to support your safe travel and a strong reason to visit US with your current medical condition.
+You would need a letter from the doctor to support your safe travel and a strong reason to visit the US with your current medical condition.

 #6 Close Relative Entered on B1/B2 & Married US citizen

-If any of your close relative used B1/B2 visa to enter USA and then never returned as they married a US citizen, your B1/B2 visa can be denied as visa officer may have strong doubts on your intention too.
+If any of your close relatives used a B1/B2 visa to enter the USA and then never returned as they married a US citizen, your B1/B2 visa can be denied as a visa officer may have strong doubts about your intention too.

-You can explain as to why your relative married while on a visit in US with a legitimate reason.
+You can explain why your relative married while on a visit to the US for a legitimate reason.

 F1 visa rejection is a bit tricky to overcome and convince the visa officer if you are denied even after getting a valid I-120 from your US school or college.